 Book Park Pass Reservations as soon as you can

-This last tip isn’t quite advanced but is a good reminder for the procrastinators out there.
+This tip isn’t quite advanced but is a good reminder for the procrastinators out there.
 As soon as you’ve booked your tickets, hotel reservation, or your Disney package, make your park reservations!
 There’s no reason to wait with demand increasing.
-Changing your reservations is as easy as cancelling and reserving a new one.
+Changing your reservations is as easy as making a modification now.
 You’ll be much happier you made reservations early than realizing you can’t get the reservations you want later.

 For the time being, it looks like the Disney Park Pass Reservation is here to stay.
-While it’s not our favorite system, the fact of the matter is that it will help Disney run operations more efficiently which should theoretically improve our in park experience.
-Plus, with some planning and careful thought, you can make the park reservation system work to your advantage.
-Before we know it, we’ll be making park pass reservations as easily as we used to make Fastpass+ reservations!
+While it’s not our favorite system, the fact of the matter is that it will help Disney run operations more efficiently which should theoretically improve our in-park experience.
+With some planning and careful thought, you can make the park reservation system work to your advantage or at least make it manageable.

 Where to Book Your Walt Disney World Vacation